werfish/AndroidSQLite_RegisterExample/README.md

 # AndroidSQLite_RegisterExample
-This is an example a user Registration screen implementing some basic user input validation,SQLite database and enrypting passwords with
+This is an example for a user Registration screen implementing some basic user input validation,SQLite database and enrypting passwords with
 SHA-256 algorithm and password salting.
 This application is created for practice reasons and will be a part of a future tutorial.

 The application does not use threads for running queries for simplicity reasons.
 The same reasons apply to not using fragments.